lordi/jazzmate/README.md

 For a given combination of pressed notes on a MIDI keyboard, scalehs will print out all matching chords' names, as well as a Cairo rendering of a keyboard layout, highlighting the keys in question.
 Furthermore it displays the [circle of fifths](http://en.wikipedia.org/wiki/Circle_of_fifths), so that the chords' relationships can be easily identified.

-My main objective to write this program to learn both musical chord names and Haskell.
+My main objectives to write this program were to learn both musical chord names and Haskell.
 It is my first Haskell programm so please forgive the stinky code.

 Screenshot (work in progress)
 ---------------------------------

 ![Screenshot of the development version](/lordi/scalehs/raw/master/screenshot.png)

-As you can see on the above screenshot, the application takes a synaesthetic approach to learning chords and their relationships: A color wheel is mapped onto the circle of fifths with the hopes to enforce the intuitive learning.
+As you can see in the above screenshot, the application utilizes a synaesthetic approach to help the user learn chords and their relationships: A color wheel is mapped onto the circle of fifths to aid the intuitive learning, and the chord's color is also used on the piano display on the left.

 Code structure
 --------------